MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-firmware-update-simulation.md

 ---
-title: CFU virtual HID device firmware update simulation
+title: CFU Virtual HID Device Firmware Update Simulation
 description: Provides a walkthrough of a simulated firmware update on a virtual HID device. ms.date: 03/17/2023
 ---